daniltrunin/popcorn/README.md

 - Filter movies based on its name in the Favorites section.

 > [!IMPORTANT]
 > Application still developing.
-There is a features currently are not added, but they will be
+There is a features currently are not added, but they will be.

 ## Techologies